AncyentMariner/reverse-polish-calculator/README.md

 # Reverse Polish calculator
 This is an implementation of a reverse polish calculator written in javascript(Node)

+## App Philosophy
+This is a simple cli application.
+It takes user input, gives them minimal, but effective feedback, and guides the user in the right direction.

+There is a utils file that takes care of the majority of error handling/ guidance for data flow.
+Most of these utils functions return a boolean, indicating that the input passed the function's check or not.
+These functions are designed to be composable, reusable, testable, and scalable -- all the good -ables.

+## tradeoffs
+Choosing Node for this project gave me a lot of flexibilty and allowed me to write succinct, readable code, it comes with the tradeoff of doing math in javascript.
+Although modern incantations of Node has cleaned up js math significantly, you can expect to occasionally see numbers with many digits after the decimal (especially when dividing).

 ## Getting Started
 Follow the instructions below to install and run the application